-Thais frequently communicate in an indirect manner, especially when discussing sensitive topics or problems.
-Thai people frequently use the words “maybe” or “some people” to soften their statements.
-Mai bpen rai, which loosely translates as ‘no worries’ or ‘no problem,’ is a common Thai phrase you will hear many times from the Thai people.
+Thai people frequently communicate in an indirect manner, especially when discussing sensitive topics or serious problems.
+Thai people are likely to use the words “maybe” or “some people” to soften their statements.
+Mai bpen rai, which loosely translates as ‘no worries’ or ‘no problem,’ is a common Thai phrase you will hear all the time from the Thais.

 Thais rarely exhibit strong negative emotions, with outbursts of rage, tantrums, and public crying being unusual.
 People in Thai culture believe that expressing negative emotions makes others uncomfortable, which is why it is synonymous with “losing one’s face.”
 Because it is an essential part of their belief, a Thai will always try to think of others before themselves.

-This relates to a Thai belief known as the “middle way” that has its roots in Buddhism.
+This relates to a Thai culture‘s belief known as the “middle way” which has its roots in Buddhism.
 It refers to the belief that nothing should be “too negative” or “too positive” in its expression.
-Foreign companies sometimes interpret this to mean that Thais don’t get riled up, take offence, or take things too seriously.
-Make sure you don’t misunderstand Thais as completely carefree people (because, on the inside, they often do care) and pay attention to your communication styles if you want to get closer to the Thai audiences.
+Foreign companies sometimes interpret this to mean that Thais don’t get riled up, take offense, or take things too seriously.
+Make sure you don’t misunderstand Thai people as completely carefree people (because, on the inside, they often do care), and pay attention to your communication styles if you want to get closer to the Thai audience.

 Unique Religion and Rifed Superstitions

-Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offence and misunderstanding.
+Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offense and misunderstandings.